project-cemetery/pick-by-lang/README.md

   },
   site: 'https://google.com'
 }

 console.log(pickByLang('en', content)) // { title: 'Shop', site: 'https://google.com' }
 ```

-2. You can create fields only for specific languages and hide it for other.
+2. You can create fields for specific languages and hide it for other.

 Example:
 ```js
 const content = {
   name: {